 Some situations involve physical danger either to a child, a spouse, or both.
 Those are instances where high conflict persons put themselves in a high conflict situation, and a high conflict divorce and child custody contest is easily foreseeable.
 Examples of issues that lead to high conflict custody disputes include family violence and drug/alcohol abuse.

 Parental Alienation a huge cause of high conflict custody cases

 While situations involving family violence or parental drug use catch your attention with ease, they are fortunately uncommon compared to other issues that lead to high conflict custody situations for divorcing parents.
-What does cause a very high percentage of these sort of disputes are situations that involve one parent attempting to alienate the child from the other parent.
+What does cause a very high percentage of these sorts of disputes are situations that involve one parent attempting to alienate the child from the other parent.

 A former client of the Law Office of Bryan Fagan, PLLC hired our office after his wife filed for divorce against him around Christmas time last year.
-This gentleman told his attorney of how his wife had flown her parents down to Houston to have them with her when she told the children about how their parents were getting divorced.
+This gentleman told his attorney how his wife had flown her parents down to Houston to have them with her when she told the children about how their parents were getting divorced.

 This is textbook alienating behavior.
-Our client felt the brunt of the children’s anger for an extended period of time during the divorce and the relationship with his children still has not recovered.
+Our client felt the brunt of the children’s anger for an extended period of time during the divorce, and the relationship with his children still has not recovered.

 It took a lot of conversation and counseling with our office to allow him to understand that going tit for tat with his wife on these issues would not serve a higher purpose.
 In fact, exacerbating an already conflict rich environment by engaging in similar behavior would have been detrimental to the children and himself.

 High Conflict Child Custody attorneys- The Law Office of Bryan Fagan, PLLC